Frequently asked questions

 For further information on the Agylia Reseller Partner Programme, visit www.agylia.com/resellers.html

-Can Agylia be integrated with other LMS, HR and other corporate systems?
+Can Agylia be integrated with existing LMS, HR, Salesforce and other corporate systems?

 Does Agylia support single-sign-on (SSO)?

 Yes, Agylia includes a powerful single-sign-on module that can connect to a wide range of identity provider systems.
 This includes Active Directory Federation Services (ADFS) for corporate Active Directory based single-sign-on and SAML support for a wide range of other identity providers; both corporate and social providers.

 What type of content can be loaded and delivered by Agylia?

 Agylia supports many different types of content ranging from SCORM or Experience API based eLearning and microlearning courses, to standalone videos, PDF documents, and Office documents such as Word, PowerPoint and Excel files.

 In addition to these various different types of digital content, Agylia lets you publish “web links” to other internal or external resources not directly hosted by the LMS, for example links to resources on your corporate intranet, or links to videos on video sharing sites such as YouTube and Vimeo.